Last Updated: September 1, 2024

 In 2015, ESPN settled a sexual harassment claim involving Chris Berman.
 The claim was made by Sue Baumann, a makeup artist who claimed she had received inappropriate comments from Berman both inside the makeup room and through text messages.
 ESPN's legal team decided to settle rather than take the matter through the court system, and they claimed that the harassment claims had "no merit."
 Although the exact sum of the settlement was never revealed, many assumed that it was a significant figure.

 In 2018, Berman was shrouded in controversy once again after a 2016 incident came to light.
 Chris allegedly left a "racially disparaging voicemail" for Jemele Hill, a well-known American sports journalist.
-Chris also allegedly threatened her.
+He also allegedly threatened her.
 Although Hill complained to senior ESPN executives, no action was reportedly taken to address the issue.
 Again, ESPN's legal team announced that the claims were "without merit," and Hill herself claimed that Berman had never made any racially disparaging comments to her.

 The lawsuit was actually filed by Adrienne Lawrence, a woman who had been previously fired from her position at ESPN.
 Over the years, a number of critics have criticized Berman for inappropriate behavior or comments to women, although nothing concrete has ever been revealed as a result of these allegations.